 It is also evident that the Christian apostle John was well versed in the book of Daniel, and in Astrology.

 In fact, that is why John wrote in the last chapter of his book of Revelation that in the realm of the spirit an angel showed him “a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
 In the midst of it, and on either side of the river, there was a Tree of Life, which bare twelve manner of fruits, and yielded her fruit every month.
 And the leaves of the tree were for the healing of the nations.”

 The twelve manner of fruits are for the twelve zodiacal signs for the twelve months of the year, and that “Tree of Life” (like the real “Zion”) actually symbolizes the spiritual foundation and reality of the eternally ever-evolving Source of Creation.

-The Tree of Life is on both sides of the “river” flowing from the “throne of God,” which refers to the fact that the Divine Light-Energy-Source and Essence of all life and form has “two sides” to it --- a male and female aspect, a positive and negative, a yin and yang, which is also symbolized by the star of David, the symbol of Judaism, which is the female and male delta signs superimposed and united -- a fact that generally unknown by most people in the world, including Israelis.
+The Tree of Life is on both sides of the “river” flowing from the “throne of God,” which refers to the fact that the Divine Light-Energy-Source and Essence of all life and form has “two sides” to it --- a male and female aspect (Understanding and Wisdom, according to the Kabbalah), a positive and negative, a yin and yang, which is also symbolized by the star of David, the symbol of Judaism, which is the female and male delta signs superimposed and united.

 That is why David’s son Solomon wrote: “Wisdom is beneficent and kind.
 She is the aura of the power of God, the radiance of the eternal Divine Light, a spotless mirror of God.
 She renews all things, and passing into holy souls from age to age, She produces friends of God and prophets.
 She is firm, but Her ways are ways of pleasantness, and all Her paths are peace.
 She is a Tree of Life to them that lay hold upon Her.
 And Wisdom is far better than weapons of war.”